SeisComP/main/apps/tools/ql2sc/descriptions/ql2sc.rst

 ===============================

 Subsequent to the server-side filters a routing table defines which objects to import and to which message group to send them.
-Depending on the SC3 modules listening to the specified message groups an object may be further processed.
+Depending on the |scname| modules listening to the specified message groups an object may be further processed.
 Typically no modules (other than :ref:`scmaster`) is connected to the ``IMPORT_GROUP`` so that objects sent to this group are just stored to the